EarthAI is an advanced analysis platform for conducting geospatial analysis. The purpose of the EarthAI platform is:

 The EarthAI platform is comprised of several key parts:

-EarthAI notebook is a JupyterLab notebook pre-loaded with all the most commonly used geospatial libraries built on a scalable cloud-native architecture.
+EarthAI notebook is a JupyterLab notebook pre-loaded with all of the most commonly used geospatial and data analytics libraries built on a scalable cloud-native architecture.
 Because notebook is built on Kubernetes, users can run their notebooks on a variety of infrastructures including GPU nodes, Spark Clusters, as well as a variety of individual server types.
-Notebooks can easily switch from one infrastructure to another so you can build and test your analytics on small notes, train your models on GPUs, and score your models on Spark Clusters.
+Notebooks can easily switch from one infrastructure to another so you can build and test your analytics on small nodes, train your models on GPUs, and score your models on Spark Clusters.